-The Board of County Commissioners shall purchase insurance for its officers, employees and agents that protects them against any liability for injuries or damages resulting from their negligence or other total conduct during the course of their service or employment.
-The Board of County Commissioners can, in writing, assume the risk and the financial responsibility of a reasonable deductible.
+The Board of Ceounty Ceommissioners shall purchase insurance for its officers, employees and agents that protects them against any liability for injuries or damages resulting from their negligence or other total total conduct during the course of their service or employment.
+The Board of Ceounty Ceommissioners can, in writing, assume the risk and the financial responsibility of a reasonable deductible.